jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 President Garfield is shot.

-I'm the attending physician.
+I Dr. Bliss am the attending physician.
 I take charge.
 The bullet is lodged somewhere in his abdomen.
 I need to find it.
 I've been a surgeon for thirty years.
 I know wounds.
 I will save the president.
 He is a Union war hero.
 A good man.

 I insert my finger into the wound.
 Probe for the bullet.
 Can't find it.
 Another doctor tries.
 Then another.
 We take turns.
 I ask the others if they agree with my methods.
-"We must find the bullet, Dr. Bliss," is all I hear back
+"We must find the bullet, Dr. Bliss," is all I hear back.

 The president develops fever.
 He's in so much pain.

 I continue treatment.
-Drainage.
-Probing.
+Blood drainage.
+Finger probing.
 Searching for the bullet.
 The bullet is causing his sickness.

 The fever worsens.
 We move him to the coast to get good air.

-Eleven weeks of resting on the porch, talk of the war, searching for the bullet, feverish pain
+Eleven weeks of resting on the porch, talk of the war, searching for the bullet, feverish pain.

 He dies.